 In June 2000 the TV archeological programme Time Team came to Mine Howe to explore the structure.
 Thought drawing no firm conclusions about its purpose, they did work out how Mine Howe had been built: and to prove it they built a smaller version nearby.
 They dug a hole of the required depth before building the structure within it from above.
 The roof of the main chamber simply corbelled in from the walls and was capped off with a large flat stone.

 Subsequent work has shown that Mine Howe is a very important site, even by Orkney's remarkable archeological standards.
 The central underground structure is believed to date back to the early Iron Age and have a ritual purpose.
 It was surrounded by a massive causewayed ditch.
 A settlement grew outside the ditch in the later Iron Age or the Pictish era and excavations continue to explore this further, with particular focus on evidence of metal working that has come to light.
-Guided tours of the excavations take place twice a day when work is in progress.

 The maximum number of visitors allowed to descend into Mine Howe any one time is two, so at busy times you may need to join the informal queue on the grass outside.
 The reason for this restriction becomes clear as you enter Mine Howe.
 As you descend the steep steps you find yourself closely confined by the rather damp rock of the structure, guided by the string of lights wrapped around the handrail.
 Light coloured and non-washable clothing really isn't recommended.